Navigating the dynamic noise landscape of variational quantum algorithms with QISMET: Motivation: Transient noise and its impact

 \section{Motivation: Transient noise and its impact}

-\subsection{Device level}
+\subsection{Device Level}

 Non-uniformity among superconducting (SC) transmon qubits degrades the capacity of many near-term QCs to execute meaningful quantum workloads.
 At the physical level, every superconducting transmon qubit is unique because of the unavoidable process variation during device fabrication.
 These unintended differences across a quantum chip are called defects.
 One of the most severe defects that stochastically appears during transmon manufacture is a two-level system (TLS)~\cite{muller2019towards}.
+The name TLS might be confusing because a qubit, when working as intended, is also a system with two levels.
+However, the difference is that a TLS defect is inopportunely placed such that it destructively couples to qubits during computation, significantly reducing the duration of time in which quantum state information can be maintained~\cite{martinis2005decoherence}.

+The Josephson Junction (JJ), or two superconductors separated by a thin metal-oxide insulator, is the critical component of the transmon qubit~\cite{gambetta2017building}.
+JJs are delicate components that must be fabricated with ultimate precision to achieve properties that enable the superconducting circuit to hold quantum state.
+Unfortunately, microscopic defects like TLS, taking the form of impurities inside materials or irregularities in atomic crystal structure, can appear in areas within the oxide layers or on the surface of the chip.
+TLS defects take on their own charge properties, and because each defect is unique, TLS is difficult to characterize.
 If TLS is close in proximity to the active components of the transmon, parasitic coupling causes qubit energy to be absorbed, causing fluctuation in qubit parameters such as T1 (amplitude) and T2 (phase) coherence times.
 Since transmon quantum systems are dynamic with evolving electric fields and states within JJs, the coupling strength of TLS that is near-resonant to a qubit varies over time, causing the qubit fluctuations to themselves be transient in nature~\cite{burnett2019decoherence,schlor2019correlating}.
 Apart from TLS, qubit parameters are also affected (potentially to a lesser degree) by thermal fluctuations, magnetic flux, quasi-particles, etc.~\cite{Klimov_2018,burnett2019decoherence}.

 Fig.\ref{fig:qismet_trans_qubits} shows transient fluctuations in T1 times observed over 65 hours on a transmon qubit~\cite{burnett2019decoherence} for reasons described above.
 It should be noted that not all fluctuations are detrimental to a target circuit.
 We expect circuits to suffer significant fidelity impact only from fluctuations that result in very low T1 times.
 These are the outliers that are circled in the figure.
 Our expectation that impactful transients are an exception rather than the norm is evident in our analysis in the rest of this section and in our quantitative results.
 Furthermore, other fluctuating qubit parameters can also have significant impact; T1 times are just one example.